QUINOA COCONUT GRANOLA BAR RECIPE!

 According to my favorite website (World’s Healthiest Foods):

-This unique combination of anti-inflammatory compounds in quinoa may be the key to understanding preliminary animal studies that show decreased risk of inflammation-related problems (including obesity) when animals are fed quinoa on a daily basis.
+This unique combo of anti-inflammatory compounds in quinoa may be the key to understand preliminary animal studies that show decreased risk of inflammation-related problems (including obesity) when fed to animals on a daily basis.

 (also from WH Foods) In comparison to cereal grasses like wheat, quinoa is higher in fat content and can provide valuable amounts of heart-healthy fats like monounsaturated fat (in the form of oleic acid).
 Quinoa can also provide small amounts of the omega-3 fatty acid, alpha-linolenic acid (ALA).

-So, start adding more quinoa to your families rotation.
-We have more delicious Quinoa recipes, including:
+So, start adding more granola bars to your families snack station.